fmi/fp2015/week2/homework/README.md

 ### `(lucas n)` and `(fibonacci n)`

-Using the `series` function, implement two functions:
+Using the `series` function, implement the following functions:

 * `(lucas n)` which returns the nth member of the Lucas series.
 * `(fibonacci n)` which returns the nth member of the Fibonacci series.

 ### `(summed-member n)`

-Next, implement the `(summed-member n)` function which returns the sum of the nth member of lucas and nth member of fibonacci series.
+Next, implement the `(summed-member n)` function which returns the sum of the nth member of Lucas and nth member of Fibonacci series.

 This means the following equation: